-In this study, we use an idealized climate model to study the climate of Northland, a planet with a continent covering the NH and an ocean covering the SH, and several related continental

-Land has a limited capacity to hold water, a higher albedo, and a smaller heat capacity than oceans, and evaporation and turbulent energy exchange from the land surface is influenced by properties of vegetation and soils.
-By conducting a series of simulations where specific properties of the land surface are modified, we test the sensitivity of surface climate and atmospheric circulation to various aspects of the land surface.
+In this study, we use an idealized climate model to study the climate of Northland, a planet with a continent covering the NH and an ocean covering the SH, and several related continental 772 configurations where the NH contains both land and ocean.
+The physical properties of land on 773 Earth differ from the ocean in several ways, each of which has an effect on the climate system.
+774 Land has a limited capacity to hold water, a higher albedo, and a smaller heat capacity than oceans, and evaporation and turbulent energy exchange from the land surface are influenced by properties 776 of vegetation and soils.
+By conducting a series of simulations where specific properties of the 777 land surface are modified, we test the sensitivity of surface climate and atmospheric circulation to 778 various aspects of the land surface.
+779